Why not say hello? If you’d like to come sailing with us, or if you have some brilliant thoughts we’d love to hear from you!

+Please remember that Sail Britain trips encompass multidisciplinary creative, cultural and scientific research, and are not tours or holidays.
+Travel to and from locations is not included.
 The first evening will be a warm welcome aboard the yacht and an introduction to the trip and your companions.
 We will have brief presentations about ourselves and our work.
 The following days will be spent sailing and exploring.
 Though the process of sailing is integral to the project and allows us time to reflect on our experiences, we shall be stopping to explore the landscape, people and history of the coastline we pass.
-We like to seek out hidden places so expect secluded nights at anchor in stunning surroundings!
 Evenings are free to explore and engage in lively discussion around the saloon table!

 What is life like on board?

 Living and working on a boat requires patience and generosity towards others.
 There is absolutely no shouting and we have respect for our fellow crew.
 Though the yacht is well equipped, it’s not a life of luxury!
 Privacy can be less than we are used to ashore, but it’s nothing to be worried about!
 We want you to be fully involved and to be a key part of a working team in a friendly, supportive and creative environment.

 What about seasickness?

 It is normal for some people to experience seasickness from time to time, but if you do, do not despair!
 There are many ways of dealing with this until you get your ‘sea legs’.
 The easiest is ‘travel calm’ tablets available over the counter, or similar medication such as hyocine patches.
 These are usually effective but you may experience mild side effects such as a dry mouth.
 If in doubt, contact your GP for advice.
 There are also other ways of staying comfortable on board, such as taking the helm and concentrating on the horizon, and staying warm and hydrated.
 Ancient Chinese navigators used to chew ginger to ward against seasickness and some people find this is a good natural alternative to medication.